 George Fedden lived behind our house in the woods.
 He and his brother Armin were wonderful men.
 All the kids lived their vacation time in their woods.
 We had a tree house in a big Beech tree and ate lunch way up high in the branches.
-We wandered the woods day after today.
+We wandered the woods day after day and we never thought of the things we warn our children about today.
 We were always safe and together.

 In the winter we skated at Storms ice pond on Piermont Avenue and sledded on Large and Conklin Avenues.
 Almost all the town went skating and sleighriding.
 A special treat was a horse drawn sleigh driven by John Bell of Glenbrook Park filled with fresh straw and moonlight evenings.
 There were very few automobiles back in 1914 and we had an Overland touring car.
-Each Sunday we drove where we swam in the wonderful clean Hudson River.
+Each Sunday we drove to Old Tappan and sometimes to Old Fort Comfort in Piermont where we swam in the wonderful clean Hudson River.

-I remember my father wearing a duster (long coat) goggles and time we drove out.
+I remember my father wearing a duster (long coat) goggles and driving gloves.
+It seems to me now that we had five flat tires every time we drove out.